Table of contents

 Do not hesitate to use provided contact channels to find help about that if you need ;-)

-So, if you want to help translating Galette, that is quite simple: go to the translation platform (Weblate), create or link an account if needed, login and translate!
+So, if you want help to translate Galette, its documentation or official plugins, that is quite simple: go to the translation platform (Weblate), create or link an account if needed, login and translate!

 If we take Galette example, new strings are regularly added to the source code.
 From time to time, strings are extracted from source code (and English updated de facto, nothing should differ between source code and English translation).
 This operation ends in a commit on the source code repository, that will be automatically detected from translation system once pushed.
 All languages files are then automatically updated.